Tips on how to stock your art cupboard with budget art supplies for kids and encourage children’s creativity.

 What can you do if you want to encourage your children’s creativity and provide them with art supplies and art activities, but your budget is bare bones?
-When it’s a struggle to simply pay the bills and get food on the table, the idea of shelling out money for art supplies can be far fetched (yes, I’ve been there).
+When it’s a struggle to simply pay the bills and get food on the table, the idea of shelling out money for art supplies can feel like a stretch (and we’ve been there).

 You don’t want to ignore your children’s creative development.
 Not to mention the fact that art is a healthy and fun outlet for kids as well as an excellent way to develop fine motor skills.